-White House plans to bar federal agencies from racial sensitivity trainings that it calls ‘Un-American’
+White House directs federal agencies to cancel race-related training sessions it calls ‘Un-American propaganda’

 He then refers to a press report that says federal employees “have been required to attend trainings where they are told that ‘virtually all White people contribute to racism’ or where they are required to say that they ‘benefit from racism.’"

 It could not immediately be learned what training sessions Vought was referring to in the memo.
+Recent Fox News segments have heavily criticized “diversity and inclusion” efforts in the federal government started under the Obama administration.

+“It’s absolutely astonishing how critical race theory has pervaded every institution in the federal government,” Chris Rufo, research fellow at the right-wing Discovery Institute, told Fox News’ Tucker Carlson earlier this week.

 The memo later says that “the President, and his Administration, are fully committed to the fair and equal treatment of all individuals in the United States.”